sabarirajpazhani/OOPs-Concepts-JAVA/README.md

 ### 1. **Abstract Class**
 An abstract class in Java is a class that cannot be instantiated on its own and is meant to be subclassed.
 It may contain abstract methods (methods without a body) as well as concrete methods (methods with a body).

+### 2. **Abstract Method**
+An abstract method is a method that is declared without an implementation (no body).
+It must be overridden by subclasses that inherit the abstract class.

 ## Programming Language and Tools